 Successful execution of our strategy is dependent on attracting, developing and retaining key employees and members of our management team.
+We may be constrained in hiring and retaining sufficient qualified employees to support our growth strategy due to general labor shortages, including potential employee attrition in connection with government or customer COVID-19 vaccine or testing mandates.

 We believe the substantial skills, experience and industry knowledge of our employees and our training of our customer-facing employees benefit our operations and performance.
 There are several ways in which we attract, develop, and retain highly qualified talent, including: